search icon

 Compliance and Enforcement

-If enforcement of the CTA resumes, compliance with beneficial ownership regulations is not optional; it’s a legal requirement that companies must adhere to in order to avoid penalties and fines.
+Compliance with beneficial ownership regulations is not optional; it’s a legal requirement that qualifying companies must adhere to.
 The Financial Crimes Enforcement Network (FinCEN) and other regulatory agencies are responsible for enforcing these regulations.

 Challenges in Defining Beneficial Ownership